fediazc/godot-pd/README.md

 git clone --recurse-submodules https://github.com/fediazc/godot-pd.git
 ```

 2. Install the tools necessary for compiling Godot.
-You **will NOT** need to compile Godot, but they are the same tools you need to compile this extension.
+You will **not** need to compile Godot, but they are the same tools you need to compile this extension.
 See [Godot docs: Building from source](https://docs.godotengine.org/en/stable/contributing/development/compiling/index.html#toc-devel-compiling) for details.
 3. Build libpd.
 Please see the [libpd repo](https://github.com/libpd/libpd) for details.
 By default, the build files will be searched for in the `libpd/build/libs` folder.
 You can specify a different location by passing `libpd_lib_dir` as an argument to SCons:

 ```